Stadler SMILE: Development

-The EC250's first public appearance – as a short 5-car set – was at InnoTrans 2016 in Berlin, Germany, by Stadler CEO, Peter Spuhler, and SBB CEO, Andreas Meyer.
+The EC250's first public appearance – as a short 5-car set – was at InnoTrans 2016 in Berlin, by Stadler CEO, Peter Spuhler, and SBB CEO, Andreas Meyer.
 The first full 11-car set was presented at a ceremony in Bussnang on 18 May 2017, which was also attended by the then Swiss President Doris Leuthard.
 Shortly afterwards in August, the EC250 was renamed as SMILE following a public competition.

 As SBB intend to operate these trains across several countries, testing had to be carried out in Germany, Italy and Austria, in addition to Switzerland.
 In early April 2018, a test train unit ran through the Gotthard Tunnel at 275 km/h in order to meet approval conditions to operate up to 250 km/h on the line.
 The Federal Office of Transport approved this service for Switzerland on 4 April 2019 and the European Union Railway Agency approved it for Italy in March 2020 – in both cases, for speeds up to 200 km/h.

 The first passenger revenue service operated between Zurich and Erstfeld on 8 May 2019, using Giruno unit 501 006.

-In February 2024, Stadler and Saudi Arabia Railways (SAR) signed a contract for the supply and maintenance of 10 DMU trains, with an option for 10 more, depicted on artist impressions using the same cab as the Giruno.